informalsystems/quint/tutorials/lesson3-anatomy/coin.md

  - The definition of `totalSupply` defines a value, but not a `pure` one.
    Hence, even though `totalSupply` does not take any parameters, it implicitly depends on the state.
-As a result, `totalSupply` may evaluate to different values in different states, that is, in those states where the values of `minter` and `balances` differ.
+As a result, `totalSupply` may evaluate to different values in different states, that is, in those states where the values of `balances` differ.

  - `ADDR.fold(0, f)` iterates over the set of addresses in *some order* and for every address `a`, it applies `f(s, a)` for the accumulator value `s`,